li3tuo4/fpga-images-zcu/README.md

 remaining space on the SD card.
 This partition will store the system root filesystem.
 Label this partition as rootfs.

-Second, copy image files to SD card partitions.
+Second, copy image files to SD card partitions (make load-sd).

 1. Copy BOOT.BIN and image.ub to BOOT partition of SD card.
 The image.ub file will have device tree and kernel image files.